aramachandran7/Blog/content/blog/lidar/index.md

 description: How I put together my own 360° 2D planar LIDAR scanner (similar to what's found in the Neato XV11 cleaning bot)! ft.
 GH filters, embedded STM32 programming, and of course, laser scanners.
 ---

 **Note this project is still a work in progress!
-Next update will be next Sunday, January  24th :)**
+Waiting on some funds for parts to come in, and have gotten a little busy with the school semester getting started.**

 After working with simulated LIDAR's on simulated Neato robots remotely for all of last semester (Olin's [Computational intro to Robotics](comprobo20.github.io/) course), I figured it would be interesting seeing what it takes to build an *actual* lidar scanner over my winter break.